dji-sdk/Payload-SDK-Doc/source/quickstart/integratePSDK.md

 title: Start to use PSDK
 date: 2020-05-08
 version: 2.1.0
-keywords: [write apps, developemt, SDK, integrate, DJI]
+keywords: [write apps, developemt, SDK, integrate]
 ---

 Using PSDK to develop the payload please include the header files, static libraries and compiled define  of the corresponding functions of PSDK.